bludit/documentation-english/pages/themes/example-my-second-theme/index.md

 </html>
 ```

-<h2 id="site-title-and-slogan">Site title and slogan</h2>
+<h2 id="site-logo-title-and-slogan">Site logo, title and slogan</h2>
-You can use the Site-Object to get the title and slogan.
+You can use the Site-Object to get the logo, title and slogan.

 ```
 <!DOCTYPE html>